Girolamo Molè: Crackdown by police

-Within 24 hours after the contract was awarded to the rival clan, Rocco Molè, was killed.
+Within 24 hours after the contract was awarded to the rival clan, Rocco Molè was killed.
 While Girolamo’s brother Domenico wanted to retaliate immediately, proposing to kill all the adversaries, Girolamo was more cautious.
 He wanted peaceful mediation, reminding his brother of the long alliance and the dangers of an all-out war.
 “We have one hundred years of history and family ties with the Piromallis that we cannot wipe out,” he was overheard saying from prison.

 Alarmed by the increasing tension, police cracked down on the stranglehold of the 'Ndrangheta on the Gioia Tauro port in July 2008.
-The operation dubbed "One Hundred Years of History", after the overheard conversation, and netted 18 criminals and businessmen in Calabria, Rome and Milan.
+The operation was dubbed "One Hundred Years of History", after the overheard conversation, and netted 18 criminals and businessmen in Calabria, Rome and Milan.
 The operation intended to end the start of a possibly bloody turf war between the Piromallis and their former military arm, the Molè family.